 1) El Paso County Democratic Party

-a) Precinct Co-chair vacancies and inactive posts
+a) Precinct Co-chair vacancies and inactive posts2) Statewide Democratic Party

 b) Party leadership; executive council